 Duties performed regularly in an outdoor environment with exposure to all types of weather conditions.
 Duties involve occasional contact with aggressive animals.

 Completion of high school or GED equivalency; considerable experience with animal control, animal care or a related area; or any equivalent combination of experience and training which provides the required skills, knowledge and abilities.

-Employment is contingent upon satisfactory completion of the following pre-employment requirements: criminal background check, traffic offense check, sexual offender check and drug test by appropriate licensed agencies.
+Employment is contingent upon satisfactory completion of the following pre-employment requirements: drug screening, criminal background check, traffic offense check, sexual offender check, and a pre-employment job related physical examination by appropriate licensed agencies.